PeterAndreus/BlindMaps/README.md

 # BlindMaps
 Fan and fun education project.
 Created with dojo and OpenLayers 3

+Controls: Just click on country site suggest you and dont forget to check settings for your own "Game type"

 You can try your skills at:
 http://www.blind-map.eu